Posted on

 PVC or poly vinyl chloride is quite toxic–especially during manufacturing, which has lead us to look for more sustainable solutions for our industry.

 PETG, or Polyethylene terephthalate glycol, is a common manufacturing product in 3D printing.
-At PDS, we asked our resident exper—Shane Barr—with Alpha86 why he chose this material.
+At PDS, we asked our resident expert—Shane Barr—with Alpha86 why he chose this material.
 He replied earnestly, “I suppose the main point being that both materials have their use.
 The advantage of PETG, in our case, being the adaptability and the allowance of more feasible and safe production.
 That then allows new and innovative products to come to market with few of the concerns of producing in PVC.
 There is more ability with PETG to innovate, with no overall drawback, as it can be used much more safely without the need for purpose built ventilation and machinery, thereby expanding the audience and means of production that can utilize the material effectively.
 The difference in UV resistance is really only applicable in thin films.”

 Shane’s comments echoed what I found in my own research.
 PETG is durable and can be manufactured in a home setting.
 3D printing–in general–allows for very little production waste.
 Design flaws can be fixed immediately without the need to dispose of vast quantities of unusable products.
 Misprints or other errors can often be recycled back into new materials or samples.